grycap/ec3/doc/source/faq.rst

 **Where can I get the endpoint and VMI identifier for the EGI FedCloud wizard?**

 In the EGI FedCloud case, the endpoint and VMI identifier can be obtained from the `AppDB portal`_.
-In the cloud marketplace select the desired VMI then select the site to launch it and click the "get IDs" button.
-The field "Site endpoint" shows the value of the endpoint to specify in the wizard and the value after the "#" char of the OCCI ID field the VMI Indentifier.
+In the cloud marketplace select the desired VMI then select the site to launch it (considering your VO) and click the "get IDs" button.
+The field "Site endpoint" shows the value of the endpoint to specify in the wizard (without a "/" character after the port) and the value after the "#" char of the OCCI ID field the VMI Indentifier.
+Finally the value after the "#" char of the Template ID field shows the type of the instance type (In some OpenStack sites you must replace the "." char with a "-", e.g. m1.small to m1-small).

 .. _`CLI`: http://ec3.readthedocs.org/en/latest/ec3.html
 .. _`EC3aaS`: http://servproject.i3m.upv.es/ec3/